SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 slice_interfacing *read-only*
     A dictionary of slice_id : interface_type for each sibling slice in the experiment at any given time.

-**Not currently supported and will be removed**

-wavetype *defaults*
-    string for wavetype.
-The default is SINE. **Not currently supported.**

-iwavetable *defaults*
-    a list of numeric values to sample from.
-The default is None.
-Not currently supported but could be set up (with caution) for non-SINE. **Not currently supported.**

-qwavetable *defaults*
-    a list of numeric values to sample from.
-The default is None.
-Not currently supported but could be set up (with caution) for non-SINE. **Not currently supported.**

 ------------------
 Experiment Example